-- KPI A1.1 The types of emissions and respective emissions data. - KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility). - KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility). - per unit of production volume, per facility). - KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility). - KPI A1.5 Description of emission target(s) set and steps taken to achieve them. - KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration A. Environmental 23001,000 200001120011111011 Aspect A1: Emissions General Disclosure Information on: 4.1 EMISSIONS a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+KPI A1.1 The types of emissions and respective emissions data.
+4.1 EMISSIONS KPI A1.2 Greenhouse gas emissions in total (in tonnes) and, where appropriate, intensity.
+4.1 EMISSIONS KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity.
+Due to our business nature, we do not generate hazardous waste in our ordinary course of business.
+KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity.
+Due to our business nature, we do not generate significant amount of non-hazardous waste in our ordinary course of business.
+KPI A1.5 Description of emission target(s) set and steps taken to achieve them.
+4.1 EMISSIONS KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Due to our business nature, we do not generate hazardous waste or significant amount of non-hazardous waste in our ordinary course of business.